vladanan/uxv/README.md

 The same impressions I have when working with Go code.
 Changing part of line to print other text involves either completely new line or s command whith more or less work.
-So it seems that ed was also not meant for higher level languages and even if it was used for that it was pretty tough, especcialy on Teletypes 50 years ago.
+So it seems that ed was also not meant for higher level languages and even if it was used for that it was pretty tough, especially on Teletypes 50 years ago.
 So, maybe, I'll make switch to vi sooner than I expected XD

 **License: GPLv2.0**